Jane Fernandes: Presidency of Gallaudet

-Protestors perceived that Fernandes, having learned ASL as an adult, was insufficiently committed to addressing the problem of audism (discrimination based on the ability to hear or behave in the manner of one who hears).
+Protestors perceived that Fernandes, having learned ASL as an adult, was insufficiently committed to addressing the problem of audism.
 The student paper took polls a few days before the selection.
 Of those faculty members who responded, 36% gave Fernandes an "acceptable" rating, compared to 53% and 64% for two other finalists.

 On October 29, 2006, six months after the Board selected her as president, but before she had assumed the position, the Board of Trustees of Gallaudet University rescinded her contract to be the ninth President of Gallaudet.

+Fernandes went on to serve as a Senior Fellow at the Johnnetta B. Cole Global Diversity and Inclusion Institute.

+University of North Carolina at Asheville

-Thereafter, Fernandes served as a Senior Fellow at the Johnnetta B. Cole Global Diversity and Inclusion Institute.
-As Provost and Vice Chancellor for Academic Affairs at the University of North Carolina at Asheville, her team collaborated on a partnership resulting in Asheville hosting the UNC Eshelman School of Pharmacy on its campus.
-She was widely applauded for her successful efforts to increase diversity, equity, and inclusion throughout the university's operations.
-She teamed with Chancellor Anne Ponder in fundraising to establish three endowed professorships and she secured significant support from private foundations.
-In 202l Fernandes led a university-wide team in the nearly perfect ten-year reaffirmation of accreditation of UNC Asheville.
-A major part of that effort involved developing student learning outcomes and measuring the university's success in students achieving expected learning outcomes.
+In 2008, Fernandes was selected as Provost and Vice Chancellor for Academic Affairs at the University of North Carolina at Asheville.
+During her time there Asheville hosted the University of North Carolina Eshelman School of Pharmacy on its campus.
+She was widely applauded for her successful efforts to increase diversity, equity and inclusion throughout the university's operations.